dollargill/CabsOnline/README.md

 - **`login.php`**: Manages user login by verifying credentials against the database.
 Successful authentication forwards the user to the booking page.

-### Password Management

-- 📧 **`resetpwd.php`**: Initiates the password reset process by matching the input email against the database and sending an activation link.
-- 🔓 **`activate.php`**: Confirms the activation link's validity before prompting for a new password.
-- 🆕 **`newpwd.php`**: Saves the newly confirmed password and redirects to the login page.

 ### Booking 🕒📧

 - **`booking.php`**: Processes booking requests, validating input and saving to the database if the booking time is at least 1 hour in the future.
 A confirmation email is sent to the user.